openobserve/openobserve-docs/docs/docs/api/function/ingestion/create.md

 Endpoint: `POST /api/{organization}/{stream}/functions/{name}`

-Ingestion function used to modify data what you input. you can use it to drop some feilds, convert some fileds data type, or drop some records.
+Ingestion function can be used to modify input data.
+You can use it to drop some fields, convert some field's data type, or drop some records.

 ## Request